msmyers/msmyers/README.md

 As an ENTP, I thrive on dreams of a future, and work on bringing them into the present.

- * I'm into Politics, and I think we should talk.
+ * I would rather win than be right, and lose because I was wrong instead of not enough.

 <!--
 **msmyers/msmyers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.